 Biologics constitute a majority of the top selling drugs and represent one of the fastest growing segments of the overall pharmaceutical industry.
-In fact, the share of biologics in the overall pharmaceutical market has increased from 16% in 2006 to over 25% in 2017.
+In fact, the share of biologics in the overall pharmaceutical contract manufacturing market has increased from 16% in 2006 to over 25% in 2017.
 Having reported over 70% increase in revenues over the past 5-6 years, the market for biologically derived products is currently estimated to be worth more than USD 200 billion.
-Given the robust pipeline of biologics, which include monoclonal antibodies, vaccines and other protein-based therapeutic products, subcutaneous delivery options are being investigated for various clinical candidates across different phases of development.
+Given the robust pipeline of biologics, which include monoclonal antibodies, vaccines and other protein-based therapeutic products, subcutaneous medications are being investigated for various clinical candidates across different phases of development.

-With more than 90 approved products and over 240 clinical candidates, the field has evolved significantly as several stakeholders have sustained innovative research in the domain
+With more than 90 approved products and over 240 clinical candidates, the field has evolved significantly as several stakeholders have sustained innovative research in the domain.

 A Spate of Recent Approvals Validate the Growing Interest Amongst Stakeholders